gefeiliu723-star/gesture-structure-pipeline/README.md

 Confidence-based filtering is used solely as a robustness analysis on the quality of structural annotations, not as a criterion for defining discourse structure itself.

-Structural points are manually assigned a confidence score (1–3) reflecting annotation clarity.
+Discourse-structural nodes (e.g., pedagogical transitions or conceptual shifts) are identified via manual annotation of instructional structure based on instructional flow and discourse organization, and assigned a confidence score (1–3).

 Primary analyses use all structural points.